ludjan/simple-minikube-app/README.md

 - Java

 ## Create image
-Build a JAR-file from Program.java, and use minikube to create a docker image from the JAR-file, so that it is added to the image repository.
+Build a JAR-file from Program.java, and use minikube to create a docker image from the JAR-file, so that it is added to the minikube docker image repository.

 ``` sh
 javac *.java &&